cyberlis/dictquery/README.md

 True
 ```

-You can use parentheses to group statements or change evalution order
+You can use parentheses to group statements or change evaluation order
 ```
 >>> import dictquery as dq
 >>> dq.match(data, "`isActive` AND `gender` == 'female' OR `age` == 27")